DataBiosphere/hca-ingest/orchestration/README.md

 ## Testing
 * Run unit tests via at the root of the `orchestration` module `pytest -v`.
-* End-to-end tests run after merge to `master`.
+* End-to-end tests run after merge to `main`.
 These are also runnable locally:
   * `pytest -m e2e hca_orchestration/tests/e2e`
   * You must have a Google account with sufficient permissions to the `dev` TDR environment to run the e2e tests.